vistadataproject/documents/README.md

 In contrast, leveraging the native, server-side transactional Master VISTA Data Model which is __under the RPCs__ (figure below, right), not only provides a single, standard, secure, server-side interface to all VISTA data for all new clients, but is also backwards compatible and remediates, audits, and secures all legacy RPCs within the RPC Locker.

-This transition of VISTA's interfaces to the Secure Access Framework for the Enterprise (SAFE) Interface is summarized in the figure below.
+This transition of VISTA's interfaces to the Secure Access Framework for the Enterprise (SAFE) is summarized in the figure below.

 ![VISTA-SAFE](https://github.com/vistadataproject/documents/blob/master/images/VISTA-SAFE3.png)